axel-blazz/Uber-Clone/backend/README.md

 - All endpoints expect JSON data in the request body (except GET requests).
 - Validation errors are returned as an array under the `errors` key.
 - Passwords are hashed before saving.
-- User registration checks for existing email.
+- Registration checks for existing email.
 - Logout blacklists the token for 24 hours.

 ---